-12.3.2 Authentication of CSE and AE
+12.4.2 Authentication of CSE and AE

-Prior to granting access to M2M services, the credentials resulting from the M2M node and M2M application enrolment procedures shall be used, together with the identities supplied in the identification step, to perform mutual authentication of the entities (AEs or CSEs) with an M2M Authentication Function.
+Prior to granting access to M2M services, the credentials resulting from the M2M node and M2M application enrolment procedures is used, together with the identities supplied in the identification step, to perform mutual authentication of the entities (AEs or CSEs) with an M2M Authentication Function.
 Upon mutual authentication, the corresponding entities receive authorization to access the M2M services defined in the M2M Service Subscription.

-12.3.3 M2M Security Association Establishment
+12.4.3 M2M Security Association Establishment

 The M2M Security Association Establishment procedure is performed to generate a security credential (M2M Connection key) shared between communicating AEs/CSEs, when an AE/CSE on one node initiates communication with an AE/CSE on another node.
 This procedure is performed after successful identification and mutual authentication of the corresponding M2M entities and derives resulting keys that may be used to provide desired security services to the communicating entities, such as confidentiality and/or integrity of information exchange (these security services may be provided through establishment of a secure channel between the communicating entities or through object based security where only relevant information is encrypted prior to being shared).
-The lifetime of a security association shall be shorter than the lifetime of the credential used for authentication from which it is derived: It may be valid for the duration of a communication session, or be determined according to the validity period of the protected data.
+The lifetime of a security association is shorter than the lifetime of the credential used for authentication from which it is derived: It may be valid for the duration of a communication session, or be determined according to the validity period of the protected data.
 In case of a security association between two AEs, the lifetime of the security association can result from a contractual agreement between the subscribers of the communicating AEs.

-12.3.4 M2M Authorization procedure
+12.4.4 M2M Authorization procedure